parabolic/parabolic.github.io/_posts/2019-01-06-welcome-to-jekyll.markdown

 ```
 <br/>

-If everyhing went fine we should see something similar appear on stdoud.
+If everything went fine we should see something similar appear on stdoud.

 <br/>